husarion/erc2025/RULES.md

 ## Code of conduct

 The most important rule is to be excellent to each other.
 The Competition is meant to be fun and educational.
-The Organizers will not tolerate any form of harassment, discrimination, or any other form of inappropriate behavior.
-The Organizers reserve the right to disqualify any team that does not adhere to the code of conduct.
+The Organizer will not tolerate any form of harassment, discrimination, or any other form of inappropriate behavior.
+The Organizer and the Operator reserve the right to disqualify any team that does not adhere to the code of conduct.
 Feedback (especially the negative one) should be presented in a professional, constructive way.
-In case you don't want to share the feedback directly or publicly - please contact the Organisers directly.
+In case you don't want to share the feedback directly or publicly - please contact the Organizer or the Operator directly.

-Organisers are not responsible for any content posted on the Community Forum.
+Neither Organizer nor the Operator are responsible for any content posted on the Community Forum.
 The Teams are responsible for their own content.

 ## Equipment and infrastructure usage

-Organizers will provide some infrastructure for the Competition.
+Operator and the Organizer will provide some infrastructure for the Competition.
 This includes but it's not limited to the platforms (Husarion Panther and Husarion Lynx), accessories specific for each of the tasks, the Marsyard environment, and the Husarnet connectivity.
 The Teams will be granted remote access to such infrastructure and are subject to the Fair Use Policy.
 The Fair Use Policy expects that some wear and tear will occur during the Competition and that the Teams will use the infrastructure in a responsible way.
 The Teams are responsible for any damage or abnormal wear and tear caused by them to the infrastructure.

 Any attempts to destroy or damage the infrastructure will result in disqualification.
 Any attempts to use the infrastructure for purposes other than the Competition will result in disqualification.
 Any attempts to circumvent the security policies or separation between the Teams will result in disqualification.
 Any attempts of unauthorized access to the infrastructure of both the Competition and other Teams will result in disqualification.